STUDIO POLICIES

 what are your rates?

-The answer mostly depends on the age of the student.
+The answer depends on the age of the student.
 For those in school age, I offer a longer term course of study, based on a fixed-rate service fee—like gyms, childcare, or sports—or where families pay a fixed fee per month, regardless of how many lessons there are in a month.
-There might be 5 lessons in one month, or there might be 2 (very rare), but the rate is the same each month.
 Generally, it ends up evening out to the cost of 3 1/2 lessons per month.
-This arrangement generally results in a lower overall fee for the student, in exchange for month-to-month stability on my end and administrative time saved.
+This arrangement tends to result in a lower overall fee for the student, in exchange for month-to-month stability on my end and administrative time saved.

 30-minute lessons - $185 per month (age 5-7)